 Boral has so far failed to set time-specific energy efficiency and greenhouse gas emissions targets.
-When a shareholder asked the board if and when Boral would be doing so, the answer was a resounding ‘No’ from CEO Mike Hunt, watch below.
+When a shareholder asked the board if and when Boral would be doing so, the answer was a resounding ‘No’ from CEO Mike Kane, watch below.

 Boral’s climate and environmental policies and practices don’t stack up.
 The building materials group needs to step up its game both at home and abroad if it is to be taken seriously on its approach to climate change.
 Measures such as setting emissions reduction targets and implementing the TCFD recommendations are desperately needed first steps.